 The Shilluk kingdom was located along the banks of the White Nile in modern South Sudan.
-Its capital and royal residence was in the town of Fashoda.
-According to folk history there and neighboring accounts, the kingdom was founded during the mid-fifteenth century CE by its first ruler, the demigod Nyikang.
+Its capital and royal residence were in the town of Fashoda.
+According to folk history there and neighbouring accounts, the kingdom was founded during the mid-fifteenth century CE by its first ruler, the demigod Nyikang.

 During the 19th century, the Shilluk were affected by military assaults from the Ottoman Empire and later British colonisation in Anglo-Egyptian Sudan.
 Today the Shilluk king is not an independent political leader, but a traditional chieftain within the governments of South Sudan and Sudan.

-In Bahr al Gazzal, in the land of Shilluk the Luo were known as Ororo.
+In Bahr al Gazal, in the land of Shilluk, the Luo were known as Ororo.
 Among the Dinka and Nuer in present South Sudan, they were called Liel.

 - The Joka-Jok (who migrated from Acholiland, the first and largest migration).